 Training programs are changed or continued as dictated by documented need because needs assessments precede all major program changes.
-Program Reviews are based on indicators of student learning, cost effectiveness, faculty qualifications, and community impact.
+Program assessments are based on indicators of student learning, cost effectiveness, faculty qualifications, and community impact.
 The college fosters training partnerships with area businesses and agencies.
-Responses to community training needs include: (1) establishing the Academic Center for Excellence (ACE) to provide tutoring and Supplemental Instruction (SI); (2) offering high school Dual-Enrollment classes in district high schools at the request of parents, students, and school officials; (3) beginning a Child Care Training Program to provide the Florida Child Care Credential; (4) increasing enrollment for RN and CNA programs and creating a bridge programs for LPNs and Paramedic to become RNs; (5) establishing the School of Education to help address Florida's shortage of qualified teachers, (6) delivering a Bachelor of Science in Business Administration program with concentrations in Accounting and Management; and (7) delivering a Bachelor of Science in Nursing degree.
+Responses to community training needs include: (1) establishing the Academic Center for Excellence (ACE) to provide tutoring and Supplemental Instruction (SI); (2) offering high school Dual-Enrollment classes in district high schools at the request of parents, students, and school officials; (3) beginning a Child Care Training Program to provide the Florida Child Care Credential; (4) increasing enrollment for RN and CNA programs and creating a bridge programs for LPNs and Paramedic to become RNs; (5) establishing the School of Education to help address Florida's shortage of qualified teachers, (6) delivering a Bachelor of Science in Business Administration program with concentrations in Accounting and Management; (7) delivering a Bachelor of Science in Nursing degree, and (8) establishing an Engineering program to address the need for skilled technicians by area employers.